-Caldolor revenue experienced a 4.4% increase to \$5.2 million during the year ended December 31, 2019 compared to \$5.0 million in the same period last year.
+Caldolor revenue experienced a 4.4% increase to \$5.2 million during the year ended December 31, 2019 compared to \$5.0 million in during 2018.
 This increase in Caldolor revenue for the year ended December 31, 2019 was the result of an 11% increase in domestic shipments of the product and improved net pricing.
-These changes were partially offset by a reduction in international shipments of Caldolor when compared to the same period last year.
+The changes were partially offset by a reduction in international shipments of Caldolor in 2019 over 2018.